 The KPI dashboard is often the staple report sent to management figures in various departments across the organisation.
 Its aim?
-To inform how their area of responsibility is performing at a glance.
+To help the viewer make informed decisions based on real time business performance at a glance.

 For example, their area of responsibility could be a particular division of the organisation such as a department, or, at an even higher level, a collection of divisional reports to show the overall health of the organisation for top-level management executives.

 The key phrase you should take away from this is “at a glance”.
 Too often these reports are cluttered with information that could be better displayed or removed when not relevant.
-The focus should be on creating a dashboard that quickly delivers relevant information regarding the KPI’s set – no more, no less.
+The focus should be on creating a dashboard that quickly delivers relevant, easy to understand information regarding the KPI’s set – no more, no less.